 A 45-year-old female patient was admitted to our institution because of hematemesis.
 She had a few years history of PH due to liver cirrhosis of unclear etiology, and had been hospitalized twice for gastrointestinal bleeding.
 On examination, she was emaciated and had moderate ascites requiring diuretic treatment.
-Endoscopy showed severe hypertensive gastropathy with severe esophageal and gastric varices (Figure ).
-Abdominal computed tomography demonstrated a classical PH appearance with liver cirrhosis and splenomegaly (Figure ).
+Endoscopy showed severe hypertensive gastropathy with severe esophageal and gastric varices (Figure 1).
+Abdominal computed tomography demonstrated a classical PH appearance with liver cirrhosis and splenomegaly (Figure 2A).
 Plain chest film showed left hydrothorax.
 Abnormal laboratory findings on admission were as follows: hemoglobin concentration, 71 g/L; platelet count, 3 × 1010/L. Child-Pugh class A and normal renal function are not laboratory findings and were not abnormal.

 Figure 1 Gastroscopy showing severe esophageal and gastric varices.

 A: Portal venous-phase computed tomography showing classical appearance of portal hypertension with liver cirrhosis and splenomegaly; B: Portal venography showing the anatomy and direction of portal flow.

 The TIPS procedure was performed according to the standard method under local anesthesia (1% lidocaine hydrochloride).
 After the right internal jugular vein was percutaneously punctured, a 10-Fr, 41-cm long sheath (Rösch-Uchida TIPS Puncture Set; Cook, Bloomington, IN, United States) was placed in the suprahepatic portion of the inferior vena.
 After catheterization of the right hepatic vein, measurement of hepatic venous pressure and portal puncture were performed.
 At no stage during attempted puncture of the portal vein was contrast agent seen to enter the hepatic arterial system, bile ducts, or peritoneal cavity.
-Portal venography was performed to evaluate the anatomy and determine the direction of portal flow (Figure ).
+Portal venography was performed to evaluate the anatomy and determine the direction of portal flow (Figure 2B).
 With the use of a hydrophylic guide wire (Radiofocus guide wire; Terumo Europe, Leuven, Belgium), the portal vein was catheterized.
 The dilation of the intrahepatic parenchymal tract was performed using a low-profile balloon with 8 mm diameter.
 In this particular case with large varices of the gastric coronary vein, embolization using coils and gelatin sponge was performed to reduce the risk of rebleeding.
 Polytetrafluoroethylene (PTFE)-covered Fluency stent grafts (8 mm × 6 cm, manufactured by Angiomed GmbH Co., subsidiary of C.R.
 Bard, Murray Hill, NJ, United States) were used.
-After placement of the stents, portography was performed to ensure no contrast extravasation within the shunt, and the portal pressure was measured (Figure ).
+After placement of the stents, portography was performed to ensure no contrast extravasation within the shunt, and the portal pressure was measured (Figure 3).
 The portosystemic gradient reduced from 50 to 34 cm H2O.
 The 5-Fr catheter should be routinely retained inside the portal vein through the right internal jugular vein after the procedure for the purpose of postoperative regional anticoagulation (heparin 4000 U/d) and re-examination.

-Completion venography of transjugular intrahepatic portosystemic shunt showing good flow and no contrast extravasation.
+Figure 3 Completion venography of transjugular intrahepatic portosystemic shunt showing good flow and no contrast extravasation.